cugos/dropchop/INSTALLATION.md

 # Installation

 These install instructions have only been tested on Mac, updates and comments for Windows are in the works.
-Please let us know if you have any issues installing on other platforms [here](https://github.com/cugos/dropchop/issues/94).
+If you have plroblems installing, please let us know [here](https://github.com/cugos/dropchop/issues/94).

 1. **Python** - following steps require [Python](https://python.org/).
 Current Macintosh systems include Python, Windows users may need to install it.
 Windows testing was with Python 2.7.5, 32-bit.
 1. **Node & `npm`** - install [Node](https://nodejs.org/) from their website package.
 This includes `npm` (Node Package Manager).